-The most basic water filter you can build yourself for emergency situations can be made using stones, gravel, fine sand and a piece of cloth or paper towel.
+The most basic water filter you can build yourself for emergencies can be made using stones, gravel, fine sand and a piece of cloth or paper towel.
 The larger sized elements trap larger objects like other stones, dust, leaves, insects, etc., while fine sand can trap smaller particles, reducing the turbidity of dirty water.
 There are biosand filters using these elements, where some bacteria growing on a top layer of sand eat harming bacteria that are living in dirty water.

-Another low tech method of filtering water is using ceramic filters, they can be rudimentary and self made just like the Roman pots, using a mix of sawdust that is then burnt in the cooking process of the ceramic and leaves small pores in the ceramic walls.
-There is a great NGO (Potters for Peace) promoting low cost ceramic filters impregnated with colloidal silver to kill bacteria.
+Another low tech method of filtering water is using ceramic filters, they can be rudimentary and self-made just like the Roman pots, using a mix of sawdust that is then burnt in the cooking process of the ceramic and leaves small pores in the ceramic walls.
+There is a great NGO (Potters for Peace) promoting low-cost ceramic filters impregnated with colloidal silver to kill bacteria.
 Ceramic filters can be also industrially manufactured with specific pore sizes, some even very small that can trap some bacteria.

-Then there is also activated carbon, which is normal vegetable (burnt coconut shells for instance) or mineral charcoal that is steamed at very high temperatures, evaporating some particles like tar, and opening up the pores in the structure.
-Chemical elements and compounds that can be harmful like mercury, chlorine, flouride, lead, sodium, arsenic, lithium and pesticides can be absorbed by activated carbon.
+Then there is also activated carbon, which is a normal vegetable (burnt coconut shells for instance) or mineral charcoal that is steamed at very high temperatures, evaporating some particles like tar, and opening up the pores in the structure.
+Chemical elements and compounds that can be harmful like mercury, chlorine, fluoride, lead, sodium, arsenic, lithium and pesticides can be absorbed by activated carbon.